-Using vnstat command-line utility you can view statistics on bandwidth on per day, per month and per hour basis.
-It also provides option to show statistics in real-time:
+Using VnStat command-line utility you can view statistics on bandwidth per day, per month, and per hour basis.
+It also provides an option to show statistics in real-time:

 ### Show Statistics for a day ### vnstat -d ### Show Statistics for a Month ### vnstat -m ### Show Statistics for a Hour ### vnstat -h ### Show Statistics for a Real Time ### vnstat -l ### For more available options you can use the --help ### vnstat --help

 Step 4.
 Configure the vnStat PHP Web-Based Interface.